Go With What You’re Confident and Comfortable With

 - Abdominal cramps.

 11. Birth Control Sponge:- It is made up of polyurethane foam and is coated with spermicides.
-The function of this contraceptive method is to absorb and kill the semen or sperms reaching the vagina.
+The function of this contraceptive method is to absorb and kill the semen or sperm reaching the vagina.
 It is placed in the vagina covering the cervix.
-It already has spermicide present in it which helps in killing the sperms when they enter the vagina.
+It already has spermicide present in it which helps in killing the sperm when they enter the vagina.
 It is 86% effective in preventing pregnancy.
 It doesn’t protect against STDs and HIV.
 You can have sex more than once in 24 hours period.
 You can insert this sponge in your vagina 24 hours before having sex and you can remove it after 6 to 8 hours of having intercourse.
 They come in different sizes.
 So ask your doctor and let her put it for you for the first time since you don’t know how to put it in the correct position.
 Your doctor will tell you which size fits you best.

 12. Patches:- This contraceptive method is very easy to use.
 You just need to stick it on your body part which is not too hairy or oily or very dry or rough skin.
 Don’t place it on your breasts.
-It comes with a sticky gum that sticks to your body and doesn’t come out though you do bathing, swimming, or sweats a lot.
+It comes with a sticky gum that sticks to your body and doesn’t come out though you do bathing, swim, or sweat a lot.
 Its function is to prevent ovulation( release of an egg from the ovary) with the help of the hormones estrogen and progestogen.
 The one best advantage of using a patch is that your periods become regular, light, and less painful.
 Every patch lasts for one week so you have to put 3 patches for 3 weeks and leave one week off without a patch to get your normal menstrual cycle.
 These patches are 98% effective if used correctly.
 It doesn’t protect you from STDs and HIV.
 So you have to use a condom also with the patches if you want to protect yourself against sexually transmitted diseases.
 Patches are not suitable for women who smoke, drink, are overweight, above the age of 35.
 Patches also have some side effects in some women like:-

 - Blood clothes.